≡ Menu

 • Approximately 12-18 months

-• Typically designed for current healthcare professionals or those who have already completed some type of higher education
+• Designed for current healthcare professionals or those who have already completed some type of higher education

 • Prepares students for entry level sonography positions